technosheen/content-ops-starter/content/pages/services/design.md

         title: built to power every interaction.
         tagline: Baby got back (ends)
         subtitle: This is the item subtitle
-        text: >+
+        text: >
           Built specifically to help you win in EVERY interaction.
-Loaded with hyperlocal content, expert guides, and shareable tools—effortlessly turn texts, emails, listing presentations, and casual chats into opportunities.
+Effortlessly turn texts, emails, listing presentations, and casual chats into opportunities.
         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg